Serves: 6 to 8

 - 2 tablespoons flour Add to list

 - 1 cup white wine Add to list

 - 1 teaspoon grated shallots Add to list

 - Salt and white pepper, to taste Add to list

-Toss the cheeses with the flour.
-Place the wine and the shallots in a heavy pot over medium heat and bring to a light simmer.
-Stir in the cheese a little at a time until the mixture is smooth and all of the cheese is melted.
-Add the remaining ingredients and transfer to a fondue pot or individual heated stoneware ramekins.
+Toss cheeses with flour.
+Place wine and shallots in a heavy pot over medium heat and bring to a light simmer.
+Stir in cheese, a little at a time, until the mixture is smooth and all the cheese is melted.
+Add remaining ingredients and transfer to a fondue pot or individual heated stoneware ramekins.
 Serve with any of the following accompaniments!

 Accompaniments for dipping

 Source: Demonstrated on KING 5's "New Day Northwest" show, which aired February 14, 2012.

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.